Train the decisions.

 Not just the content.

 Most prep courses quiz you on what you've read.
-Engram Kinetics trains you to think through clinical scenarios the way the exam demands — so you walk in ready to decide, not just recall.
+Engram Kinetics trains you to think through clinical and applied scenarios the way each exam demands — so you walk in ready to decide, not just recall.

 A different kind of prep